-The Calculator should be used in conjunction with the Energy Efficiency Clause H1 of the New Zealand Building Code and NZS4218:2009, which can be purchased from Standards New Zealand.
+The Calculator should be used in conjunction with the Energy Efficiency Clause H1 of the New Zealand Building Code.

-By using this website you agree to the Design Navigator terms and conditions (see link in the footer of this page).
+By using this website you agree to the Design Navigator terms and conditions.

 |Terms and Conditions .
 Contact .
 Home|

 Choose which way you plan to enter the wall and window dimensions.

 The Plan View option allows you to trace the floor plans and manually enter the wall and window heights.